pietervdvn/MapComplete/Docs/Layers/food.md

-The question is  Does this fries shop use vegetable or animal cooking?
+The question is  Does this fries shop use vegetable or animal oil for cooking?

-  - Vegetable oil corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:friture:oil' target='_blank'>friture:oil</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:friture:oil%3Dvegetable' target='_blank'>vegetable</a>
+  - The frying is done with vegetable oil corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:friture:oil' target='_blank'>friture:oil</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:friture:oil%3Dvegetable' target='_blank'>vegetable</a>
-  - Animal oil corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:friture:oil' target='_blank'>friture:oil</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:friture:oil%3Danimal' target='_blank'>animal</a>
+  - The frying is done with animal oil corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:friture:oil' target='_blank'>friture:oil</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:friture:oil%3Danimal' target='_blank'>animal</a>

 Only visible if  `cuisine=friture`  is shown